 Patients are usually very pleased their IPL treatment and the results that they receive.
 Many patients report significant results with less discomfort, improved clarity, and even improved contact lens tolerance.

 You do not have to suffer the effects of dry eye syndrome forever.
-If you are looking for an effective treatment for your chronic dry eyes that will treat the underlying cause of the condition without the use of drops, ask your eye care professional about IPL treatment.
+If you are looking for an effective, drug-free, drop-free treatment for your chronic dry eyes that will treat the underlying cause of the condition, call us to day at Belcara Health and schedule a consultation with Dr. Richard Adler, Board-Certified Ophthalmologist and Allergan Educator, specializing in IPL for Dry Eye.